Fire Protection

 Fire Suppression Systems

-Request a Call Back
+Request a Call Back - Fire Suppression

-Once the system’s automatic detection devices have detected a fire, the pump is activated.
+Once the suppression system’s automatic detection devices have detected a fire, the pump is activated.
 After that, either water or foam is expelled through hoses to extinguish the flames.

 What We Offer